-I was putting off writing this post.
-Classic me.
-Sat there staring at a blank editor, wondering why my brand-new laptop - which should be flying - felt like it was wading through treacle.
-And it got me thinking about something I've noticed for a while now.
+Picture this: you sit down to write something, and instead you're staring at a blank editor, wondering why your brand-new laptop - which should be flying - feels like it's wading through treacle.
+It gets you thinking about something worth noticing.

 Phones and laptops are genuinely more powerful than they've ever been.
-My current machine has more RAM than my first few desktop PCs combined.
+A modern machine has more RAM than a small fleet of early desktop PCs combined.
 So why do so many apps feel, well, slower?

 You've felt it too, haven't you?
 That moment when you click an icon and wait.
 And wait.
 For something that should be instant.